ReproNim/reproman/docs/source/sandbox/hierarchy.rst

 # for now just inheriting ideas from reprozip but we might RF it to expand to
 # support alternative specs (BIDS-apps, scritran's gears etc)

 version:        # our spec version
-runs:  # to be discussed but it will provide ENV variables which will be used to establish env where retracing is done!
-input_outputs:
-other_files:
+base:           # possible base on top of which to operate.
+Could be discovered basic LinuxBase or DockerImage or ...
+ # either
+ linux:
+ - kernel:
+  - release: 4.9.0-2-amd64
+  - machine: x86_64
+ # or
+ docker:   # serves as a base for everything listed below so no need for list - a single entry
+  image: debian:stretch  # name?repository:tag  so

-# here we expand
+distributions:  # here we expand
-distributions:
  deb:  # just the one which uses deb (and apt and dpkg)
   sources:  # what now is origins. do not like origins -- clashes with "origin" and ppl know about apt/sources -